The different types of vision

 > Frequent headaches,

-> Blurred vision up close (and sometimes also at a distance depending on the degree).
+> Blurry near vision (and sometimes also distance vision depending on the severity).

 Correction:

-> Surgery possible in cases of severe hyperopia.
+> Surgery is possible in cases of severe hyperopia.

 Astigmatism is caused by an irregularity in the curvature of the cornea or lens.
 Instead of being perfectly spherical, the surface of the eye is oval, like a rugby ball, which causes image distortion.